guldcoin/guld-chrome/docs/install.md

 ### Install the Chrome extension

-The extension will soon be available from the Google Play Store.
+The extension will soon be available from the Chrome Web Store.

 To install the extension directly from this Github repository, either download or clone the repository.
 Then, in Chrome: